momostarsky/imebra_git/docs/risks_requirements.rst

 Requirements
 ------------

-This section lists the Imebra v.4 top level requirements and the requirements needed to mitigate the identified risks.
+This section lists the Dicomhero v.4 top level requirements and the requirements needed to mitigate the identified risks.

 .. _REQ_FUNC: